davidmehren/emby-dev-unlocked/README.md

-# emby-unlocked
+# emby-dev-unlocked
-Emby with the premium Emby Premiere features unlocked.
+Emby (dev) with the premium Emby Premiere features unlocked.

 ## Releases
 Releases including the patch are available below: